M-Croghan/Appoint_Scheduler/README.txt

 DIRECTIONS FOR APPLICATION USE:
     * Start application to be prompted with the login window.
-        * Username: test / Password: Test - credentials to be used for testing purposes
+        * Username: test / Password: test - credentials to be used for testing purposes
     * The main screen offers one the ability to navigate to 3 different windows:

         1) Customers main window -- will display all available customer records in the database &